PRESENCE BEFORE THE BRAIN

 What this changes

-This hypothesis profoundly transforms the initial question.
+This hypothesis fundamentally transforms the opening question.

 Articles and links to explore